Mentorship, education, and community engagement are core components of my approach to science and conservation.

-- Primary and secondary school visits with a conservation and environmental awareness module designed to get young students thinking about science and conservation.
-I traveled throughout the country and gave presentations in science classroom settings focused on the importance of marine conservation.
+- Primary and secondary school visits with a marine conservation and environmental awareness educational module.
+I traveled throughout the country and gave presentations in science classroom settings.

 Environmental Education —

-While in Antigua working with the Jumby Bay Hawksbill Project (JBHP) in Antigua, I frequently participate in outreach and education with varied groups of participants.
-We complete activities such as presentations at primary schools and children’s summer camps, weekly “Turtle Tuesday” children’s education at a nearby resort, and frequent first-hand turtle nesting experiences in the field (“turtle watches”) with Antiguans and tourists.
-These are often some of the most rewarding experiences while working in the field.
+While working with the Jumby Bay Hawksbill Project (JBHP) in Antigua, I frequently participate in educational activities with varied groups of participants.
+Activities range from presentations at primary schools and children’s summer camps, to weekly “Turtle Tuesday” children’s education at a nearby resort, and frequent first-hand turtle nesting experiences in the field (“turtle watches”) with Antiguans and tourists.
 I also welcome outreach opportunities in the Raleigh-Durham area.
 For example, I have talked to the Envirothon Club at Margaret B. Pollard Middle School.

 Field Training Exchanges —

-With the JBHP I have participated in multiple sea turtle nesting field research exchange opportunities with volunteers from local collaborating projects.
+With the JBHP I have participated in multiple field research exchange opportunities with researchers from local collaborating projects.
 These collaborations are productive for greater conservation goals in Antigua and Barbuda, and are a great way to both learn and pass on information.